codedragon/Puppy_career_talk/slides.md

 ## Issues
-* Recession
+* Recession._<!-- .element: class="fragment" data-fragment-index="2" -->
-* Sysadmin most marketable skill, also my least favorite
+* Sysadmin most marketable skill, also my least favorite._<!-- .element: class="fragment" data-fragment-index="2" -->
-* Languages used mostly irrelevant to industry
+* Languages used mostly irrelevant to industry._<!-- .element: class="fragment" data-fragment-index="2" -->
-* self-taught, worked in a vacuum
+* self-taught, worked in a vacuum._<!-- .element: class="fragment" data-fragment-index="2" -->
-* Only knew two other developers in Seattle
+* Only knew two other developers in Seattle._<!-- .element: class="fragment" data-fragment-index="2" -->

 ### Only knew two other developers in Seattle

+## Soul Searching
+* Wanted to code, not sysadmin
+* Introvert, but clearly needed to figure out this networking thing